Santa Barbara Construction Accident Attorneys

 - Shoring Trenches – Shoring up a trench properly is vital.
 If shoring is not done properly, there is a risk of the trench collapsing and crushing workers.
 These types of accidents are often fatal or result in lifelong disabilities.

-Minor injuries from construction accidents include bruises and cuts, as well as broken bones and damage to internal organs.
-Due to the weight and power of construction equipment and building materials, serious injuries to the neck, back, and spinal cord also occur, which can result in lifelong pain and paralysis.
+Due to the weight and power of construction equipment and building materials, serious injuries to the neck, back, and spinal cord are common, which can result in lifelong pain and paralysis.
 Head injuries can lead to brain damage, mental impairment, and drastic changes in lifestyle.
 In the worst cases, death can occur.

-In every case, our firm acts quickly to protect your rights and begins an independent investigation, working with experts as needed and exploring all potential sources of liability in the process.
-You will also have an experienced attorney working with you, managing the preparation of your case and personally representing you every step of the way - a benefit that you will not often find at larger and more high-volume law firms.
+In every case, we act quickly to protect your rights and begin an independent investigation, working with experts as needed and exploring all potential sources of liability and recovery in the process.
+You will also have an experienced Santa Barbara personal injury attorney working with you, managing the preparation of your case and personally representing you every step of the way – a benefit that you will not often find at larger and more high-volume law firms.

 - Occupational Safety and Health Administration